brandonview/poker/README.md

  * The turn card is something that scares our opponent
  * We know our opponent frequently calls on the flop but won't continue without a made hand

+## Glossary

+This is a list of definitions for some of the jargon that I've used in this guide.
+It is by no means a comprehensive list, it contains only the terms I've used in this guide

+ * 6-max - A game with a maximum of 6 people
+ * VPIP - Voluntarily Put in Pot.
+Refers to the percentage of hands where a player calls or raises pre-flop.
+Excludes involuntary contributions like blinds or antes
+ * PFR - Pre-Flop Raise.
+A raise made by a player before seeing any community cards.
+Also refers to the statistic denoting the percentage of time a player makes a pre flop raise.
+ * short stacked - When a player has a small stack (chip amount) relative to the size of the big blind.
+There are different degrees of being short stacked, but the term can refer to anything less than 40x the big blind
+ * bb - big blind.
+Used to express bet amounts or stack sizes as a multiple of the big blind
+ * AKo - The "o" here indicates that the two cards are off suit
+ * AKs - The "s" here indicates that two cards are suited (of the same suit)
+ * shove - an all-in bet
+ * broadway - a straight from Ace to Ten.
+A broadway card refers to any of the cards that make up this straight
+ * range - refers to a range of hands that a player might be playing with.
+It's useful to think of opponents hands as ranges rather than trying to read them as having a specific hand
+ * early position - usually the first third of players to act once the flop has been dealt.
+Usually includes small blind, big blind, and under the gun (first to act pre-flop, also known as UTG)
+ * mid position - the middle third of players to act once the flop has been dealt.
+ * late position - the last third of players to act once the flop has been dealt.
+ * suited connector - two cards that are next to each other in order and of the same suit
+ * limp - to enter a hand by simply calling the big blind and not raising or calling a raise
+ * made hand - the opposite of a drawing hand, a hand that has reached it's full expected strength and can be played with without improving
+ * drawing hand - a hand that needs at least one more card to be a strong hand (e.g. four cards of the same suit, or four cards in a row)
+ * flop - the first three community cards to be dealt
+ * turn - the fourth community card to be dealt.
+Also known as "fourth street"
+ * river - the fifth and final community card to be dealt.